tztz/get_access_token/README.md

 ### Prerequisites

-Make sure to have an `.env` file in this folder containing the following content (the values must be replaced, of course):
+Make sure to have an `.env` file in this folder containing the following example content (the values must be replaced, of course):

 ```bash
 UrlInt=https://your-url-to-int/protocol/openid-connect/token